 Lupus is a rare autoimmune disease that mainly affects women, in which the immune system attacks healthy cells.
 It is complicated and not well understood, but women who suffer from it have a 1 in 5 chance of losing their baby through miscarriage or stillbirth.
 Many women with lupus take a long time to be diagnosed, so they may suffer losing their baby without knowing they have the disease.

-We hope that this research will have clinical impact straight away.
+Currently being prepared for publication, we hope that this research will have clinical impact straight away.
 Women should be tested early on to see if they have immune problems: the earlier doctors know this, the more they can help women at risk, and make sure they are watched closely throughout pregnancy.

 This study takes place in a Tommy's centre and is funded by Tommy's and Sparks charityHide details